Biffterr/AUTOMATRON/README.md

 - **Logging**: View a log of recent clicks with timestamps.
 - **Timer**: Track the elapsed time while the autoclicker is running.
 - **User -Friendly Interface**: Modern GUI with clear labels and instructions.

-## Installation

-To run the application, ensure you have Python installed on your system.
-You can install the required modules using pip:

-pip install customtkinter pyautogui

 ## Usage